SpencerSherk/WebDevRnD/README.md

 # WebDev_RnD

-This is a collection of personal Webdev RnD projects, which I made as a way to experiment with and learn web technologies during my free time in university.
+This is a collection of personal Webdev RnD projects, which I made as a way to experiment with and learn web technologies